Skip to main content

 The Subnational Governance Program (SNGP) supports Nepal's transition to federalism through institutional capacity building.
 It clarifies functions among the different levels of government – local, provincial, and federal – facilitates dispute resolution related to the roll out of federalism, and promotes inclusive decision-making and service delivery.

 Australia shares lessons and expertise in areas of mutual interest such as river basin planning and governance, the energy-water nexus, climate change and disaster risk reduction.
-Our support to the UN Capital Development Fund, Practical Action, the University of Melbourne and the Stimson Centre support stronger systems for performance-based climate financing for local level adaptation activities, build community resilience to landslide hazard and support research and knowledge for a reliable landslide early warning system.
+Through programs with the Australian Water Partnership and the UN Capital Development Fund, Australia is supporting stronger systems for performance-based climate financing for local level adaptation activities and strengthening integrated water management.

 Under our partnership with the International Centre for Integrated Mountain Development (ICIMOD), Australia helps build capabilities for green, inclusive and climate resilient development of the vulnerable communities in the Koshi River Basin.

-Under the Australian NGO Cooperation Program, Australian NGOs in partnership with local organisations are delivering more than 30 projects in Nepal in areas such as: communicable diseases, disability, disaster risk reduction, economic development, education, eye health, food security, gender, health, human rights, livelihoods, microfinance and rural development.
+Under the Australian NGO Cooperation Program, Australian NGOs in partnership with local organisations are delivering 38 projects in Nepal in areas such as: communicable diseases, disability, disaster risk reduction, economic development, education, eye health, food security, gender, health, human rights, livelihoods, microfinance and rural development.

 The Australian Centre for International Agricultural Research (ACIAR) and CSIRO are active in Nepal, focusing on increasing farm and forest productivity for better food and nutrition security and livelihoods, improved integration of soil, water, crop, livestock and forestry components of farming systems and river basin management.